sonic-net/SONiC/doc/smart-switch/smart-switch-database-architecture/smart-switch-database-design.md

 #### DPU_APPL_DB

-The estimated memory consumption for the Smart Switch database is calculated based on entry sizes sourced from the [sonic-dash-api](https://github.com/sonic-net/sonic-dash-api) repository and entry numbers derived from the [DASH high-level design scaling requirements](https://github.com/sonic-net/DASH/blob/main/documentation/general/dash-sonic-hld.md#14-scaling-requirements).
+The estimated memory consumption for the Smart Switch database is calculated based on entry sizes sourced from the [sonic-dash-api](https://github.com/sonic-net/sonic-dash-api) repository with the [commit](https://github.com/sonic-net/sonic-dash-api/tree/d4448c78b4e0afd1ec6dfaa390aef5c650cee4b3) and entry numbers derived from the [DASH high-level design scaling requirements](https://github.com/sonic-net/DASH/blob/main/documentation/general/dash-sonic-hld.md#14-scaling-requirements).

 The following tables comprises two parts: Global tables and per ENI tables.
 Notably, when calculating the total size per card, the memory consumption of per ENI tables is adjusted by multiplying it by the exact number of ENIs.

-- Global Tables
+##### Global Tables

 | Table name              | Entry size (bytes) | No. of entries in the Table | Total size per card (KB) |
 | ----------------------- | ------------------ | --------------------------- | ------------------------ |